QubesOS/qubesos.github.io/pages/donate.md

 ## ![btc](/attachment/site/btc.png) Donate Bitcoin

 Thanks for your interest in supporting Qubes!
-The Qubes project currently accepts money donations in Bitcoins.
-If you are interested instead in donating hardware or providing substantial and sustained [funding](/funding/), please visit the [Qubes Partners page](/partners/) and send us an email.
+The Qubes project currently accepts monetary donations in Bitcoins.
+If you are interested instead in donating hardware or providing substantial and sustained [funding], please visit the [Qubes Partners page] and send us an email.

 #### Send Bitcoins to: